scottr131/docs/incus-on-slackware/incus-cluster-on-slackware.md

 | Gateway     | 172.31.254.1 |
 | Primary DNS | 172.31.254.1 |

-## Set up name resolution
+## Set up Hostname Resolution

-I'll set up name resolution in two ways.
+I'll set up hostname resolution in two ways.
 OpenWrt has an integrated dnsmasq DNS server available on `rtr-vm`.
 However, that DNS server won’t be available until `rtr-vm` has started.
 I will configure the nodes in `/etc/hosts` so the names resolve early in cluster startup and even if something is pretty broken.
 I’ll create a hosts file (on the build/deploy node at `/etc/hosts`) to reflect the cluster network I am building.
 I'll start with this file just on the build/deploy node, but I can later use Ansible to update the cluster nodes as well.

 ```text
 127.0.0.1               localhost